 “Because the sign said NOT to!”

 But father Giora’s authoritarian “actions have consequences” streak has origins that go beyond military discipline.
-That word we hear and read in opinion pieces the U.S. — “projecting” — comes to mind.
+That word we hear and read in opinion pieces in the U.S. — “projecting” — comes to mind.

 Haas, a former Israeli child star, doesn’t play a lot of notes here.
 But Ariela’s scowl is so omnipresent that her attempts at turning “Lolita” come off as more than just clumsily childish.
 The character not only doesn’t know how to play “loose” to men.
 She is even worse at hiding her self-loathing and guilt.

-Every minute that “Broken Mirrors” isn’t zeroing in on this confused, self-destructive kid Haas plays is a minute wasted.
+And every minute that “Broken Mirrors” isn’t zeroing in on this confused, self-destructive kid Haas plays is a minute wasted.